roachfire/roachlab/management/README.md

 ## Configuring our applications
 For Bookstack and Snipe-IT, configuration is going to be highly dependent on your use-case and goals.
 With this variance in mind, please refer to the excellent documentation for [Snipe-IT](https://snipe-it.readme.io/docs) and [Bookstack](https://www.bookstackapp.com/docs/).
 For the rest of our services, follow along below.

-The rest of the management stack is going to handle monitoring our Proxmox host, our management virtual machine, and the containers deployed on it.
 ###